cssinjs/jss/docs/jss-syntax.md

 ## Typed CSSOM

-Typed CSSOM (Houdini) values are supported.
+JSS supports Typed CSSOM (Houdini) values.
 You can learn more about them [here](https://developers.google.com/web/updates/2018/03/cssom) and track the standardization progress [here](https://ishoudinireadyyet.com/).
-Also make sure you use a [polyfill](https://github.com/csstools/css-typed-om) for browsers without support.
-It will make most sense when used together with function values and observables for frequent updates.
+Also, make sure you use a [polyfill](https://github.com/csstools/css-typed-om) for browsers without support.
+It will make the most sense when used together with function values and observables for frequent updates.

 ```javascript
 const styles = {